trueneutral1217/GoHomeless/README.md

 2/17/23 - added parallax images to chapter 2 page 8, added another layer to the parallax effect, anterior mid.  future naming of layers will include anterior & posterior if I add more than 3 layers.

+2/18/23 - debug day, chapter backgrounds and scripts were having some issues, they look to be resolved now. noticed that autoscript is only working on chapter 1, so I'll begin working on that at a later date.